google/data-layer-helper/README.md

 ```

 Using this option means that your listener callback will be called once for every message that
-has ever been pushed onto the given dataLayer.
+has ever been pushed onto the given data layer.
 And on each call to the callback, the model
 will represent the abstract model at the time of the message.